 Together with Westberg White Architecture, KNA Structural Engineers is breathing new life into the outdated and undersized Kinesiology Labs and Aquatic Center on the Liberal Arts Campus on Long Beach City College.
-This major redesign encompasses multiple 1 to 2 story buildings totaling 32,000 SF which house athletic and aquatic facilities, locker room, a multi-purpose room, pool equipment, restrooms, storage, and offices as well as a 27 lane Olympic size swimming pool.
+This major redesign encompasses multiple 1 to 2-story buildings totaling 32,000 SF which house athletic and aquatic facilities, a locker room, a multi-purpose room, pool equipment, restrooms, storage, and offices, as well as a 27-lane Olympic size swimming pool.

 Additionally, the project includes a 30-foot-tall freestanding concrete wall to minimize sound impact from an adjacent major street.
 The wall sits on concrete pile foundations to handle the significant vertical and lateral loads, and to avoid surcharging the nearby pool.